sophilabs-forks/edx-platform/docs/en_us/course_authors/source/cohorts/cohort_config.rst

   For the results of assigning any students who remain in the original cohort groups to other groups, see :ref:`Changing Student Cohort Group Assignments`.

-* The original cohort group or groups are converted into manual cohort groups: the system no longer assigns students to them automatically.
-The original cohort groups are listed as manual cohort groups on the **Membership** page of the Instructor Dashboard.
+* The system converts the auto cohort groups that are no longer listed as values for ``auto_cohort_groups`` to manual cohort groups.
+The system no longer assigns students to those groups automatically.
+These cohort groups are listed as manual cohort groups on the **Membership** page of the Instructor Dashboard.

 .. _Deleting a Cohort Group: